 No one wants to get stuck in a hurricane on vacation.
 These severe weather events are inconvenient at best and dangerous at worst.
-To prevent a hurricane from ruining your vacation, start by being weather-wise and figuring out a good-weather strategy before you go.
+To prevent a hurricane from ruining your vacation, start by being weather-wise and figuring out a strategy before you go.

-Easy — and it can save your life
+Easy — and it can save your life if you're careful, aware and lucky

 Time Required: 5 minutes